Alison has two rescue dogs from a local animal rescue charity. Alison also has a West Highland Terrier purchased from a local breeder.

-Do Rescue Dogs Make Better Pets?
+Do Rescue Dogs Love You More?

 Many owners choose to buy from a breeder or pet store because they want the opportunity to train the animal from a young age, perhaps believing older dogs may not respond as well to training.
 Others have children who long for a new puppy to call their own.
-However some owners want nothing more than to give a previously neglected animal a second chance in life.
+However, some owners want nothing more than to give a previously neglected animal a second chance in life.

 There are many issues to consider when adopting a dog of any age, from any source.
-The most important question a potential owner should ask themselves is "Can I commit to looking after this dog for the rest of their life?".
-An old saying is 'Life is short' - the life of a dog is even shorter.
+The most important question a potential owner should ask themselves is, "Can I commit to looking after this dog for the rest of their life?"
+An old saying is "Life is short"—the life of a dog is even shorter.
 Despite this, millions of dogs around the world are abandoned every year, as the owner cannot make this most basic of commitments.

 The Breed Issue